BMW Fuel Pump Control Unit Problems | EKPS module

 Live Data

-In the EKPS Module, you can display live data from various sensors communicating with the EKPS module.
+In the EKPS module, you can display live data from various sensors that communicate with the EKPS module.

 - Fuel pump actual speed Unit r/min